ubccr/terf/README.rst

 	count := 0
 	for {
-		// example will be a Tensorflow Example proto example, err := r.Next()
+		// example will be a TensorFlow Example proto example, err := r.Next()
 		if err == io.EOF {
 			break